-Recently I shared with you all my favourite fairy tale towns in Europe and because there were so many great suggestions for a city style post of the same kind, here we are again with my handpicked selection of the prettiest cities in Europe that still have that beautiful small town feel.
+Recently I shared with you all my favourite fairy tale towns in Europe and because there were so many great suggestions for a city-style post of the same kind, here we are again with my handpicked selection of the prettiest cities in Europe that still have that beautiful small-town feel.
 While I believe I could have gone on writing about my favourite cities in Europe forever (I’m only a few countries shy of visiting all of Europe), I think I’ve managed to finally narrow it down to the absolute prettiest cities in Europe and why you should visit them.
-So lets do this!
+And if you need more inspiration, check out my travels on Instagram.

 Although I visited Denmark in the grey blanket known as winter, I couldn’t have been more mesmerised by this sprawling city that still somehow felt like a quaint, charming little town in parts.
 Undoubtedly my favourite area in town is Nyhaven, the colourful seaside dock, lined with gorgeous cafes offering blankets and outdoor fires in the colder months.